-Red River Coriander is a savory, herbaceous heirloom varietal grown by a collective of Hmong farmers in the Red River Delta in the northern Highlands of Vietnam.
+Red River Coriander is a savory, herbaceous heirloom varietal grown by a collective of Hmong farmers along the Red River in the northern highlands Vietnam.
 Coriander, the seed of the cilantro plant, is ubiquitous in Vietnamese and other South East Asian cuisines where the entire plant — seed, leaves and roots — are used to season and garnish dishes.

 Red River Coriander is smaller and darker in color than many other varietals, but don't be fooled by its petite size.
 It is aromatic and boldly flavored, with earthy undertones and just a touch of lemon zest.

 We've never tasted a coriander that is quite this savory before.
 Use it as a finishing spice (it's packed in a grinder, so it's perfect for keeping on the table next to your salt and pepper!) and add it to dishes that are going to simmer for a long time, so that the nutty, herbaceous flavor is allowed to truly bloom.

 - Tasting notes: Cilantro Root • Green Herbs • Zest

 - Grind and sprinkle over root vegetables before roasting

 - Crush and combine with toasted chilis, cumin, garlic and tomato paste and lemon juice for a homemade harissa